-Here is a collection of the photos that I think are my best.
+Here is a collection of my photos that are my favorites.
 Come back from time to time to see new additions or revolving door collections.
 Click on each image to see a larger image.
 Note that the images on this site are optimized for quicker download (medium resolution jpegs about 30-60 kb in size).
 All exist in higher resolution form.
 If you're interested in seeing one of the high res versions, put your request in the guest book.
 All photos are Creative Commons copyrighted and may not be used without permission.

 Heather's Graduation.